Friday, 18 January 2013

 The Daily: January 18

-By Camilla Hayselden-AshbyGoing for Gold
+Written by Camilla Hayselden-AshbyGoing for Gold

 The Gold Rush may seem like a something of the distant past for many of us but for one amateur prospector it is very much a current phenomena.
 The man, who has not been named, found a gold nugget weighing 5.5kg in the Australian state of Victoria using a metal detector.
 The nugget has an estimated value of £197,000.
 The discovery has astonished experts as nothing of this size has previously been found although gold has been prospected in the area for decades.
 The gold was buried relatively deep underground and it is suggested that this is the reason it had not been found sooner.
 Despite the gold rush in the area that has been going for over 160 years it took a very high-tech metal detector and a good bit of luck to unearth it.